 You must also register with the police within 7 days of receiving your new BRP if you are granted an extension or new immigration permission in the UK.
 See "Notifying the police of changes" (below).

 There is a standard procedure for registering with the Police.
-In September 2018, we have arranged a special scheme on campus, to make it easier for you.

 At the Overseas Visitors Records Office.
 Please check their website for opening times.
 Please be aware that during September and October there are usually long queues at OVRO.

 London , SE1 1JL

 - a card or sterling cash to pay the £34 fee